The Homeowner's Guide to Evaluating Roof Condition

 Compare All Slopes

-"At End of Life" roof with heavy granule loss and the top asphalt layer worn through.
-The shiny shingles show the exposed center fiberglass core layer.
-This roof is at risk of water being able to soak through the shingles.
+An “end of life” roof with heavy granule loss and the top asphalt layer worn through.
+The shiny areas show the fiberglass core of the shingle.
+At this stage, water can begin to soak through the shingles.

 What to Check - Ladder & Roof